meta-fun/awesome-software-supply-chain-security/README.md

 - [OSS Review Toolkit](https://github.com/oss-review-toolkit/ort) - The OSS Review Toolkit (ORT) aims to assist with the tasks that commonly need to be performed in the context of license compliance checks, especially for (but not limited to) Free and Open Source Software dependencies.
 - [License Finder](https://github.com/pivotal/LicenseFinder) - LicenseFinder works with package managers to find dependencies, detect the licenses of the packages in them, compare those licenses against a user-defined list of permitted licenses.
 - [go-licenses](https://github.com/google/go-licenses) - Analyzes the dependency tree of a Go package/binary.
 It can output a report on the libraries used and under what license they can be used.
 It can also collect all of the license documents, copyright notices and source code into a directory in order to comply with license terms on redistribution.
+- [Anchore](https://github.com/anchore/grype/) - A vulnerability scanner for container images and filesystems.
+- [OpenSCA-Cli](https://github.com/XmirrorSecurity/OpenSCA-cli) - OpenSCA is now capable of parsing configuration files in the listed programming languages and correspondent package managers.
+- [MurphySec CLI](https://github.com/murphysecurity/murphysec) - MurphySec CLI is used for detecting vulnerable dependencies from the command-line, and also can be integrated into your CI/CD pipeline.

 ## Static Application Security Testing
 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.